 It's one year from now, and you're going full-steam with your podcast.
 You're fifty-two episodes in, and you're even beginning to get a number of emails from companies and your fans about your podcast.

-You wake up each morning, and connect with people on social media who had just recently listened to your show.
+You wake up each morning and connect with people on social media who just recently listened to your show.

 Are you bored?
 Are you stoked?
 Are you happy?

 When I run this exercise with my students, some realize that a year from now, even if their podcast was successful, it's not a topic they'd really be happy about.

 Instead of just choosing something that's obviously right in front of you, spend some time thinking about what would make you happy to wake up and podcast about a year from now and beyond.